 Product characteristics such as weight, dimensions, and hazardous goods status can also be factors in calculating transit mode and cost.
 Equally important, the customer’s desired delivery date also impacts delivery mode and transit time.
 Factors include:

 Delivery Date Requirements

-The biggest factor to determine the feasibility of these options is money.
-It’s often possible to reduce the total transit time, if you’re willing to pay for it.
-As previously mentioned, a boat may take weeks or more from the time it sets sail to the time the goods are delivered to the customer, but the cost of this may be just a small fraction when compared to the cost of delivery via an expedited air service.
+The most significant factor to determine the feasibility of these options is money.
+It’s often possible to reduce the total transit time if you’re willing to pay for it.
+As previously mentioned, a boat may take weeks or more from the time it sets sail to the time the goods are delivered to the customer, but the cost of this may be just a small fraction when compared to the cost of delivery via expedited air service.